xavivives/Learnings/Meditation/vipassana.md

 # Vipassana

-Vipassana is a meditation technique that helps purify the mind through accepting reality as it is.
+Vipassana is a meditation technique that helps purify the mind through **accepting reality as it is**.

 When you start practicing it, you are considered to be in the **path of Dhamma**, the path of liberation / enlightenment/ purification.